ErpNetDocs/winclient/introduction/fields-management/customize-fields.md

 ![String format datetime](pictures/sf-datetime.png)

-The 'Category' section on the left has the unit categories for the field such as ‘currency’ or ‘percentage’.
+The **Category** section on the left has the unit categories for the field such as ‘number’ or ‘currency’.

-The left part is separated into three panels – **Sample**, **Standard types** and **Custom**:
+The right part is separated into three panels – **Sample**, **Standard types** and **Custom**:

-- <b>Sample</b> - the visual representation of what is going to be inside the field
+- **Sample** - the visual representation of what is going to be inside the field
-- <b>Standard Types</b> - Encoded unit standards for the settings.
+- **Standard Types** - Encoded unit standards for the settings.
 The content of 'Sample' will change right after clicking on the standard type of choice.
-- <b>Custom</b> - types set by the customer.
+- **Custom** - types set by the customer.
 Used the same way as the Standard.

 **Example**:
 A number is typed out with three digits after the decimal separator.
 It must be displayed with 2 symbols only.